UBS expected to entice with prospect of payouts

 "UBS management could use a capital return story to try and offset disappointment from a lowered return-on-equity target and medium-term targets," BofA Merrill analyst DeVries wrote in a note.
 He rates UBS stock "neutral," with a price target of 14.30 Swiss francs.

-UBS shares were flat at percent at 10.63 francs at 11:10 a.m.
-British time.
+UBS shares were flat at percent at 10.63 francs at 1110 GMT.
 The stock has fallen almost 31 percent this year, slightly less than the European banking index .SX7P, off 34 percent.

 LOWER RISK TO BENEFIT PRIVATE BANK